We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 The Environmental Protection Agency (EPA) refers to several studies that link the use of air purifiers to allergies and asthma symptom relief.
 The EPA cautions that these studies don’t always point to significant improvements or a reduction in all allergy symptoms.

-- A 2018 study found that a HEPA air purifier in a person’s bedroom improved the symptoms of allergic rhinitis by reducing the concentration of particulate matter and house dust mites in the air.
+- A 2018 study found that using a HEPA air purifier in the bedroom improved people’s allergic rhinitis symptoms by reducing the concentration of particulate matter and house dust mites in the air.

-2018 studyfollowing people using air purifiers with PECO filters found that allergy symptoms decreased significantly.
+2018 studyfollowing 46 people using air purifiers with PECO filters found that their allergy symptoms decreased significantly over 4 weeks.

-- A 2018 study examining people with asthma triggered by dust mites concluded that air purifiers were a promising therapeutic option.
+- A 2018 study concluded that air purifiers were a promising therapeutic option for people with asthma triggered by dust mites.

 If you’re experiencing allergy or asthma symptoms inside your house, an air purifier may help reduce your symptoms by cleaning the air.

 There are many different brands and models of air purifiers.
-Determine your specific filtration needs as well as the size of your room before purchasing an air purifier.
+Determine the size of your room and your specific filtration needs before purchasing an air purifier.